Antonio Machado: Biography

 In 1917, various poems were added to "Campos", including a group of poems written in Baeza about the death of his young wife, new "Proverbios y Cantares", and a series of "Elogios", dedicated to people such as Rubén Darío and Juan Ramón Jiménez who had been influential in his life.

 Machado's later poems serve as a virtual anthropology of Spain's common people, depicting their collective psychology, social mores, and historical destiny.
 He creates this panorama through fundamental myths and recurring, timeless patterns of group behavior.
 These archetypes are developed in his work "Campos de Castilla" ("Castilian Fields"), particularly in key poems such as "La tierra de Alvargonzález" and "Por tierras de España," which draw on Biblical inheritance stories.
 The metaphors from this period employ geographical and topographical references to convey strong judgments about the socio-economic and moral conditions on the Peninsula.

-His next book, "Nuevas canciones" (New Songs), published in 1924, marks the last period of his work.
-The complete works of his poetry, Poesías Completas was published in 1938 and contains Poesias de Guerra (Poems of War), with El crimen fue en Granada (The crime took place in Granada), an elegy to Federico García Lorca.
+His next book, "Nuevas canciones" (New Songs), published in 1924, marks the final period of his work.
+This late oeuvre is characterized by, as Andreas Dorschel puts it, "an immense multiplicity of voices".
+Machado's complete poetry, Poesías Completas, was published in 1938 and contains Poesias de Guerra (Poems of War), with El crimen fue en Granada (The crime took place in Granada), an elegy to Federico García Lorca.

 Poet Geoffrey Hill has hailed him as Montale's 'grand equal'.
 His phrase "the two Spains"—one that dies and one that yawns—referring to the left-right political divisions that led to the Civil War, has passed into Spanish and other languages.